openpracticelibrary/openpracticelibrary/src/pages/practice/raison-detre.md

   becomes muffled.
 whyDo: We perform this practice to ensure that all members of the team have crystal clarity on the purpose of the team and that they are rowing in rhythm and in the same direction.
-This aids in breaking down silos by making people think of their role from the point of view of the functionality that they are creating instead of the discipline or skill-set which they represent on the team.
-This allows the team to self-organize and come to conclusions organically instead of from a top down approach.
+This is how we begin to form that cross-functional, product-focused team instead of individuals seeing themselves as just representing their portion of software delivery (i.e. backend, frontend, qa, etc.).
+This breaks down silos and makes people think of their role from the point of view of the functionality that they are creating instead of the discipline or skill-set which they represent on the team.
+This is also an example of allowing teams to self-organize and come to conclusions organically instead of from a top down approach.
 howTo: >-
   We bring the entire cross-functional team together to run this practice.
 It requires the team, a pen and each person to have a sheet of notebook paper